natalieagus/50033/_posts/2021-01-02-unityforbabies.md

 ```
 The instruction `yield return new <something>` returns control to Unity until that `<something>` condition happens.
 We can wait for a few seconds:  `yield return new WaitForSeconds(0.1f)`, or [wait until end of frame](https://docs.unity3d.com/ScriptReference/WaitForEndOfFrame.html), etc. It will continue with the **next** instruction when resumed, which is `spriteRenderer.sprite  =  usedQuestionBox;` for the above example.

-When you use iterations (IEnumerator) without returns, Unity runs it **countless amount of time in one frame**, blocking the editor.
-Therefore, we have to use yield return to return the control back to unity as if it gains control back even for a split second the editor will not block.
+When we use iterations (IEnumerator) without returns, Unity runs it **countless amount of time in one frame**, *blocking* the editor.
+Therefore, we have to use `yield return` to return the control back to unity as if it gains control back even for a split second the editor will not block.

 Then we can call the Coroutine inside `OnCollisionEnter2D`, right after we instantiate the mushroom:
 ```java